Git LFS Architecture Note#

 .lfsconfig to locate

 the Git LFS server it should be addressing.
-In our case that is
+In our case that will be

 blob exists in the backing store, and hands the client a URL that it